 If a person is convicted of an offence, the WSIB relieves the employer of the accident costs associated with the improper portions of the claim unless the employer had a role in the offence.

-For Schedule 1 employers, these costs are not included on the employer’s accident cost statement or in the calculation of the employer’s experience rating.
-Instead, the WSIB transfers these costs from the employer’s accident cost record to the employer’s rate group.
+For Schedule 1 employers, these costs are not included in the employer’s claims experience for the purpose of experience rating programs and/or employer level premium rates.
+Instead, the WSIB transfers these costs from the employer’s claims experience to the employer’s class or subclass.

 For Schedule 2 employers, the costs of benefits obtained deceptively are credited to the employer’s account.
 Any unrecovered costs are charged to all Schedule 2 employers as part of their administrative rate.